mhpaler/ets/README.md

 ## What is ETS?

-Ethereum Tag Service (ETS) is an experimental EVM based content tagging service running in alpha/testnet phase on the Polygon Blockchain.
+Ethereum Tag Service (ETS) is an experimental EVM based content tagging service, aimed at Web3 developers, running in alpha/testnet phase on the Polygon Blockchain.

+In ETS, tags, content tagging & tagging data are fully composable units & services.
+This treatment preserves data integrity, provenance & attribution across the projects and users that consume the service.
+The result is (hopefully) a novel way to connect people, places and things across Web3.

 ## Getting Started